elven-js/elvenjs-website/src/docs/sdk-reference.md

 publicationDate: "2022-09-20"
 tags:
   - intro
 excerpt: "Elven.js - the JavaScript SDK for the MultiversX blockchain.
-Compact and simplified wrapper for erdjs!"
+Compact and simplified wrapper for sdk-js!"
 ogTitle: "Elven.js - JavaScript MultiversX SDK for browsers - SDK Reference!"
 ogDescription: "Elven.js - the JavaScript SDK for the MultiversX blockchain.
-Compact and simplified wrapper for erdjs!"
+Compact and simplified wrapper for sdk-js!"
 ogUrl: "https://www.elvenjs.com/docs/sdk-reference.html"
 twitterTitle: "Elven.js - JavaScript MultiversX SDK for browsers - SDK Reference!"
 twitterDescription: "Elven.js - the JavaScript SDK for the MultiversX blockchain.
-Compact and simplified wrapper for erdjs!"
+Compact and simplified wrapper for sdk-js!"
 twitterUrl: "https://www.elvenjs.com/docs/sdk-reference.html"
 githubUrl: "https://github.com/juliancwirko/elvenjs-website/edit/main/src/docs/sdk-reference.md"
 ---

 The Elven.js tool will be as simple as possible.
 It exports a couple of helper functions.
-It also exports several data structures (types) from [erdjs](https://docs.elrond.com/sdk-and-tools/erdjs/erdjs/) libraries.
+It also exports several data structures (types) from [sdk-js](https://docs.multiversx.com/sdk-and-tools/sdk-js/) libraries.
 Here you will find a description of all the parts, and then you can check the [recipes](/docs/recipes.html) section for real-world examples.

 Worth mentioning.
 Remember to check the source code, written in Typescript.
 You will find all the source files here: [elven.js/src](https://github.com/juliancwirko/elven.js/tree/main/src).